samdods/Restart-iOS/README.md

 }
 ```

-The lines of code marked with a `// *` have been identified as the cause of the problem.
-There may be other ways to acheive the same result, but by having these three lines of code in the app, the app will cause the operating system to crash.
+The lines of code that cause the operating system to restart are highlighted with a comment.
+There may be other ways to acheive the same result, but by having these lines of code in the app, the app will cause the operating system to crash and restart.

 It's very simple when broken down:
 * Dequeue a collection view cell in the usual way and add a subview to it